 - [E.] F. The [interim] legislative ethics committee shall maintain rules of confidentiality unless the legislator against whom a complaint is filed waives the rules or any part of them in writing.
-The confidentiality rules shall include the following provisions: - the complainant, the committee and its staff shall not publicly disclose any information relating to the filing or investigation of a complaint, including the identity of the complainant or respondent, until after a finding of probable cause has been made that a violation has occurred; - (2) the identity of the complainant shall be released to the respondent immediately upon request; and - no member of the committee or its staff (3)
+The confidentiality rules shall include the following provisions: - (1) [the complainant] the committee and its staff shall not publicly disclose any information relating to the filing or investigation of a complaint, including the identity of the complainant or respondent, until after a finding of probable cause has been made that a violation has occurred; - (2) the identity of the complainant shall be released to the respondent immediately upon request; and - (3) no member of the committee or its staff may knowingly disclose any confidential information except as authorized by the committee. - G. Any hearing of the legislative ethics committee in which the committee recommends sanctions against a legislator shall be open to the public, and any documents introduced as evidence in the hearing shall be public records."

-1 may knowingly disclose any confidential information except as 2 authorized by the committee."
-3 SECTION 26.
-Section 2-15-11 NMSA 1978 (being Laws 1993, 4 Chapter 46, Section 56) is amended to read: 5 "2-15-11.
-LEGISLATIVE ETHICS COMMITTEE STAFFThe staff 6 for the [interim] legislative ethics committee shall be 7 provided by the legislative council service, but the committee 8 is authorized to hire such special counsel, arbitrators or 9 independent hearing officers as provided for in the 10 Administrative Hearings Office Act, as necessary to assist the 11 [legislative ethics] committee when it is convened."
-12 SECTION 27.
-Section 2-15-12 NMSA 1978 (being Laws 1993, 13 Chapter 46, Section 57) is amended to read: 14 "2-15-12.
-[NEW MEXICO] LEGISLATIVE [COUNCIL] ETHICS 15 COMMITTEE BUDGETThe New Mexico legislative council shall 16 annually provide an amount sufficient to carry out the duties 17 and mandate of the [interim] legislative ethics committee."
-18 SECTION 28.
-Section 7-1B-6 NMSA 1978 (being Laws 2015, 19 Chapter 73, Section 6) is amended to read: 20 "7-1B-6.
-HEARING OFFICER CODE OF CONDUCTINDEPENDENCE 21 A. The chief hearing officer shall: 22 (1) adopt and promulgate a hearing officer 23 code of conduct; and 24 (2) periodically evaluate each hearing 25 officer's performance for competency, efficiency and .204365.5
+SECTION 30.
+Section 2-15-11 NMSA 1978 (being Laws 1993, Chapter 46, Section 56) is amended to read:

+"2-15-11.
+LEGISLATIVE ETHICS COMMITTEE STAFFThe staff for the [interim] legislative ethics committee shall be provided by the legislative council service, but the committee is authorized to hire such special counsel, arbitrators or independent hearing officers, or to request the appointment of an independent hearing officer, as provided for in the Administrative Hearings Office Act, as necessary to assist the [legislative ethics] committee when it is convened."

+SECTION 31.
+Section 2-15-12 NMSA 1978 (being Laws 1993, Chapter 46, Section 57) is amended to read:

+"2-15-12.
+[NEW MEXICO] LEGISLATIVE [COUNCIL] ETHICS

+COMMITTEE--BUDGET.--The New Mexico legislative council shall annually provide an amount sufficient to carry out the duties and mandate of the [interim] legislative ethics committee."

+SECTION 32.
+Section 7-1B-6 NMSA 1978 (being Laws 2015, Chapter 73, Section 6) is amended to read:

+"7-1B-6.
+HEARING OFFICER CODE OF CONDUCT--INDEPENDENCE.--